What Does Joomla 3 End of Life Actually Mean?

 The Complete Joomla 3 Support Timeline

 Understanding the timeline helps put the current situation into context.
-Joomla 3 had a remarkably long life — over a decade of service — which is why so many business websites still run on it today.
+Joomla 3 had a remarkably long life spanning more than a decade, which is why many business websites still run on it today.

 September 2012

-Joomla 3.0 released.
-It introduced a new responsive admin interface and improved accessibility.
-Subsequently, it became one of the most widely adopted CMS versions ever released.
+Joomla 3.0 was officially released.
+It introduced a responsive administrator interface, improved accessibility, and modernized the platform.
+It quickly became one of the most widely adopted Joomla versions ever released.

 August 2021

-Joomla 3.10 released — the final minor version of Joomla 3.
-Specifically, this release served as a bridge to help sites transition safely to Joomla 4.
+Joomla 3.10 was released as the final minor version of Joomla 3.
+This version was designed to help website owners prepare for a smoother migration to Joomla 4.

 17 August 2023